HYF-Class20/agile-development-group5-loruki/planning/user-personas.md

 Martin was graduated in a well known university in Berlin, "CODE University of Applied Sciences" in 2010.
 And he studied software engineering.
 Since 2015, he has been working as a freelance web developer.
-He's got a lot of expreinces in his career and he bravely wants to build a company of web developing and he wants to open a chance for other developer to work with him.
-Even though he got very smart ideas he is bit worried about a budget chelleges that he will be facing.
+He's got a lot of experiences in his career and he bravely wants to build a company of web developing and he wants to open a chance for other developer to work with him.
+Even though he got very smart ideas he is bit worried about a budget challenges that he will be facing.